 We’ve displayed our plants in a stylish fishbowl vase, but there are lots of ways that you can use them to great effect – pop a single one in a terracotta or ceramic pot to give as a housewarming gift, attach clusters of succulents to a wreath for a pretty perpetual door decoration or use them to embellish a gift bag or box.

 Want more free patterned paper?
 Take a look at our ever-growing collection of free patterned papers, there are lots to choose from and there are lots of different themes.
-We love these free stylish succulent papers!
+We love these free stylish cactus papers!
 For more general card making, let us show you how to make cards.

 You Will Need